paweln1975/mj-dp/README.md

 * motivation: algorithm can be composed into common parts + specifics, similar to Strategy pattern
 * Template method pattern does a similar thing to Strategy pattern but through inheritance
 * overall algorithm make use of abstract member and inheritors override the abstract methods
-* allows to define the 'skeleton' of the algorithm with concrete implementations in the subclasses
+* allows to define the 'skeleton' of the algorithm (in an abstract class) with concrete implementations in the subclasses

-### Template Method

 ### Visitor
+* motivation: allows adding na extra behavior to the entire hierarchy of class
+* we do not want to modify the whole hierarchy, we want to avoid type checks, we need access to non-common aspects of classes
+* this is the pattern where a component (visitor) traverses the entire inheritance hierarchy
+* implemented by propagating a single visit() method throughout the entire hierarchy